hapv3/neural-compiler/OPTIONS.md

 ### Version

 Displays the version of the installed Vela Compiler.
-Can be used without the required Network argument.
+This option can be used without the required Network argument.
+required Network argument.
 **Type: N/A**
 **Default: N/A**